Executive Committee

 M. Reza Dana, MD, MPH, MSc

-W. Clement Stone Scholar, Professor and
+W. Clement Stone Scholar, Senior Scientist, Schepens Eye Research Institute

 Director, Cornea Service, Massachusetts Eye & Ear Infirmary